epfl-ada/ada-2023-project-teamcajare2023/README.md

 ## Abstract

-Women often face stereotypes, from traditional expectations about their domestic roles to uncertainties about their ability for leadership or physical strength, all exacerbated by societal beauty standards.
-The movie industry is the reflection of our society and therefore also reflects these stereotypes and inequalities.
-We want to analyse to what extend this is the case and in what aspects of the film industry it is the most visible.
+Women face an array of stereotypes, from traditional domestic roles to uncertainties surrounding their capacity for leadership, physical strength, and the added pressure of conforming to beauty standards.
+The film industry, often seen as reflecting our societal norms, perpetuates these stereotypes.
+Our objective is to explore this phenomenon and pinpoint the areas where these biases are most outstanding.

-We want to link our analysis to the region of production of the movies, indeed there are common stereotypes about different big movie industries in the world: American movies are commonly perceived as blockbusters-oriented, prioritizing entertainment, maybe more oriented towards mannhood.
-While European productions are thought to be more artistic and intellectual, maybe more equal in terms of gender.
-As well as, the Bollywood movie having a family-centric plot that shapes the roles given to actresses in it.
+Moreover, we aim to enrich our analysis with a regional dimension.
+Stereotypes exist regarding major movie industries around the world: American cinema often leans toward blockbuster entertainment, possibly emphasizing masculinity, whereas European productions are often perceived as more artistic, intellectual, and potentially more gender-equitable.
+Bollywood movies tend to have family-centric plots, influencing the roles designated to actresses.

-To answer these questions and confirm or infirm those clichés, we will use the CMU Movie Summary Corpus dataset and focus our analysis first on getting a more comprehensive view of the evolution of the roles given to women, and then compare it in different big movie industries.
+To decipher and validate or debunk these common perceptions, our analysis will begin by studying the evolving roles allocated to women in movies.
+Subsequently, we will juxtapose these findings across different movie industries.

 ## Research questions

 Knowing that women are treated differently in the movie industry, we are interested to dig deeper:
-- Explore quantitatively the extend of the inequalities in the representation of women in movies: How younger are the actresses compared to the actors ?
+- Explore quantitatively the extend of the inequalities in the representation of women in movies: How younger are the actresses compared to the actors?
 What is the difference in the proportion of actresses and actors?
-What genres are more prone to inequalities ?
+What genres are more prone to inequalities?
-- Explore qualitatively how women are represented in the movies through the character types of female and male roles: what are the typical roles ?
-How have they evolved ?
+- Explore qualitatively how women are represented in the movies through the character types of female and male roles: what are the typical roles?
+How have they evolved?
-- Understand how movies with higher proportions of women are recieved by the public, are those movies more or less popular ? how are they rated ? do they really have less comercial success than movies with more men ?
+- Understand how movies with higher proportions of women are recieved by the public: are those movies more or less popular?
+How are they rated?
+Do they really have less commercial success than movies with more men?
-- Analyse those differences around three geographical zones we have chosen (North America, Europe, India): Are the preconceived ideas about Hollywood, Bollywood and European movie industries true when it comes to the roles of women in the plot?
+- Analyse those differences around three geographical zones we have chosen (North America, Europe, India): are the preconceived ideas about Hollywood, Bollywood and European movie industries true when it comes to the roles of women in the plot?

 ## Proposed additional datasets